 But who are Ecologi, The Eden Projects and Gold Standard?

-Ecologi is a company we adore – for the simple reason that the three founders (Alex, Elliot & Lucy – read more about them here https://ecologi.com/about) had an awesome and awe-inspiring idea to create a better world and to make this happen by offsetting our carbon footprint & planting trees worldwide.
+Ecologi is a company we adore – for the simple reason that the three founders (Alex, Elliot & Lucy had an awesome and awe-inspiring idea to create a better world and to make this happen by offsetting our carbon footprint & planting trees worldwide.
 Their projects are fantastic and we bought into this idea with no hesitation!
 Ecologi is constantly evolving and growing and supports several projects around the globe.
-All projects & tree planting initiatives are completely transparent and we can see where the omney goes to – and you can check out our forest here: https://ecologi.com/experiencenorthltd.
+All projects & tree planting initiatives are completely transparent and we can see where the omney goes to – and you can take a look at our Experience North Ecologi forest.

 The Eden Projects, to date, have planted over 360 million trees, in 8 countries on over 150 projects!
-You can check out their YouTube channel here (https://www.youtube.com/user/edenreforest/featured).
+You can check out the Eden Projects’ YouTube channel.
 Their problem/solution analysis gives some insight:

 We believe their work is fantastic and the impact is greater than most would imagine – replanting forests will help wildlife thrive, prevents soil erosion, restores rainfall patterns, increasing crop yields and, thus, decreases poverty in the most deprived places on earth.

 One of the projects we have been involved in with our funding is Madagascar – a nation with over 200,000 species of plants and animals unique to this earth.
 However, more than 90% of it’s natural forests have been destroyed.
-The project began in 2007- find out more here.
+The Madagascar project began in 2007.

 Finally, Gold Standard sets the standard for climate & development interventions around the world to qualify and certify their impact.
 It is published and administered by the Gold Standard Foundation, a non-profit foundation headquartered in Geneva, Switzerland.